nicolafavara/virtual_controller/README.md

 # virtuall_controller
-Web application that allows you to remotely pilot a drone
+Web application written via the python framework "Django" that allows you to remotely pilot a drone